avidflyer17/audit-server/docs/USAGE.md

 ## 📊 Generating reports

 The `generate-audit-json.sh` script collects system information and writes it as JSON files.
-By default, reports are stored under `./audits`.
+By default, reports are stored under `audits` next to the script, so running it from cron or other directories uses the same location.
 You can override this location by setting the `BASE_DIR` environment variable:

 ```bash
 BASE_DIR=/path/to/audits ./generate-audit-json.sh